Vladyslav-Murashchenko/redux-create-act/README.md

 # redux-create-act
-Small and simple util to avoid string constants for actions in redux, which doesn't forse you to use FSA or custom createReducer.
+Small and simple util to avoid string constants for actions in redux, which doesn't force you to use FSA or custom createReducer.

 ## Installation
 ```